QUADRO: A supervised dimension reduction method via Rayleigh quotient optimization: Introduction

 \subsection{Rayleigh quotient and classification error}

 Many popular statistical methods for analyzing high-dimensional binary-labeled data are based on classification error minimization, which is closely related to the Rayleigh quotient maximization.
-We summarize their connections and differences as follows: \begin{itemize} \item[(a)] In an ``ideal" setting where two classes follow multivariate normal distributions with a common covariance matrix and the class of linear functions $f$ is considered, the two criteria are exactly the same, with one being a monotone transform of the other. \item[(b)] In other settings, the two criteria can be very different. \item[(c)] In a ``relaxed" setting where two classes follow elliptical distributions (including multivariate normal as a special case) with possibly non-equal covariance matrices and the class of quadratic functions $f$ (including linear functions as special cases) is considered, the two criteria are closely related in the sense that a monotone transform of the Rayleigh quotient is an approximation of the classification error. \end{itemize} From these observations, we conclude that the Rayleigh quotient maximization is indeed a new criterion for both dimension reduction and feature selection.
-In addition, if we use it for classification, the Rayleigh quotient also serves as a surrogate of the classification error.
-In the remaining of this section, we show (a) and (b).
-We will discuss (c) in Section \ref{sec:classification}.
+We summarize their connections and differences as follows: \begin{longlist}[(a)] \item[(a)] In an ``ideal'' setting where two classes follow multivariate normal distributions with a common covariance matrix and the class of linear functions $f$ is considered, the two criteria are exactly the same, with one being a monotone transform of the other. \item[(b)] In a ``relaxed'' setting where two classes follow multivariate normal distributions but with nonequal covariance matrices and the class of quadratic functions~$f$ (including linear functions as special cases) is considered, the two criteria are closely related in the sense that a monotone transform of the Rayleigh quotient is an approximation of the classification error. \item[(c)] In other settings, the two criteria can be very different. \end{longlist} We now show (a) and (c), and will discuss (b) in Section~\ref {secclassification}.